 Upper Circle was founded in May 2017 by Emma Betty.
-Since then, it has grown and we now have 17 contributors regularly enjoying and reviewing theatre, usually covering 4-5 shows per week.
+Since then, it has grown and we now have over 20 contributors regularly enjoying and reviewing theatre, usually covering 4-5 shows per week.

-Emma Betty is a 24 and lives in London.
-After studying Biochemistry, she is now training to be a Children’s Nurse at King’s College London and Evelina London Children’s Hospital.
+Emma Betty is 25 and a nurse in Birmingham Children’s Hospital’s Paediatric Intensive Care Unit.
 Emma has the Les Miserables 10th Anniversary Soundtrack (On CD!) to blame for her love for Musical Theatre, which she found in her parents living room pretty much as soon as she was old enough to know what it was.
 She began combining her love for Theatre, the Internet and Writing while she was still at school, through various blogs and on social media.
 Having moved to London in 2013, she launched Upper Circle 4 years later.
 A couple of years on, she is delighted to have a small team and is so grateful to those helping Upper Circle to grow every day!

 Evie Freeman is 21, originally from Oxford and now a final year Musical Theatre degree student at Bird College.
 She is an aspiring Casting Director and dreams of moving to New York at some point once she graduates.
 When it comes to theatre, her main loves are musicals and immersive theatre, but since starting to review, she has found a new love for plays and Fringe theatre.
 The best show she saw this year was Mean Girls on Broadway but in general she would recommend seeing anything by Frantic Assembly.
 When not reviewing, you’ll find her either training, at the gym or eating (most likely eating).